AppliedAcousticsChalmers/sound-source-directivities/singing_voice_DirPat/README.md

-The data are the singing voice measurements from the [DirPat database](https://opendata.iem.at/projects/dirpat/), specifically from the files
+The data are the singing voice measurements from the [DirPat database](https://opendata.iem.at/projects/dirpat/), which were presented in

+> M. Brandner, M. Frank, D. Rudrich, "DirPat - Database and Viewer of 2D/3D Directivity Patterns of Sound Sources and Receivers," in Proc. of 144th Conv. of the AES, e-Brief 425, 2018

+Particularly, we used the data from these files:

 * `IR_a_long_sweep.mat`